johnmurch/neat-poc/src/posts/my-first-post.md

 ---
-title: This is my first post
+title: Title of this awesomeness goes here!
-description: Capitalize on low hanging fruit to identify a ballpark value added activity to beta test.
-Override the digital divide with additional clickthroughs from DevOps.
+description: This is the smallest world in the world and in the world and world
-author: Surjith S M
+author: Author Name
 date: 2020-09-01
 tags:
   - left